 Continued or willful disregard of these rules may require further investigation.

 Although not all Magic Tournament Rules are penalized, even the slightest disruption repeated over and over again can still slow down an event.
 If this happens, an investigation may be required to see if the disruption is being done to intentionally disrupt the event or maybe a player simply needs further coaching.

 A Warning for a Tournament Error offense is upgraded to a Game Loss if the player has already received a Warning for an offense in the same category.

 Tournament errors are typically more disruptive and less “easy to make” than Game Play Errors.
 As a result, the second instance of a warning for a Tournament Error in the same category is upgraded to a Game Loss.
 All subsequent instances in the same category are also game losses.
 We do not keep upgrading until we get to a Disqualification.
 Also, there are a few Tournament Errors where the first time a player receives it, it can be a warning OR a Game loss (Tardiness and Deck Problem are examples).
 If the second instance of one of those penalties is supposed to be a Warning, it’s still a warning, despite receiving an earlier Game Loss.

 For multi-day tournaments, the penalty count for these infractions resets between days.

-As with Game Play Errors, there is more of a chance that someone might repeat a Tournament Error over a 15 round Grand Prix than a 5 round Grand Prix Trial, resetting the penalty count reflects this.
+As with Game Play Errors, there is more of a chance that someone might repeat a Tournament Error over a 15 round Grand Prix than a 5 round PPTQ, resetting the penalty count reflects this.